Tickets to the Museum of the Treasure of San Gennaro

 Tickets: €10; €7 for over 65 and companions of disabled visitors; free for under 12 and disabled visitors; audioguide included.

-You can book a guided tour of the Museum of the Treasury for €20/person, or combined tickets with the Filangieri Museum
+You can book a guided tour of the Museum of the Treasure for €20/person, or combined tickets with the Filangieri Museum

 The Cathedral of Santa Maria Assunta is located at Via Duomo 147, in the historic center of the city.
 You can easily reach it with the metro line 1, getting off at the Museum, Dante, or Piazza Cavour stops (which is also on line 2).
 The Duomo is within easy reach of many other important sites in the city, such as the Sansevero Chapel, the cloister of Santa Chiara, and the Royal Palace.